Lump Sum Settlement in a Workers Compensation Case –

 What You Should Do With Your Insurance Claim

-If you are wondering what you should do, do not rely on the advise of friends or coworkers.
-Instead, seek counsel with an experience California workers compensation lawyer who can guide you through the decision-making process.
+If you are wondering what you should do, do not rely on the advice of friends or coworkers.
+Instead, seek counsel with an experienced California workers compensation lawyer who can guide you through the decision-making process.
 Once you know your options, consult with close family or friends based upon the reality of your lawsuit instead of on hopes and dreams or what happened in someone else’s case.

 Here at our workmans comp law attorney office, we counsel our clients on the best course of action in addition to providing strong advocacy in the litigation process.
-This makes it possible for them to intelligently weight there options so that they can accurately choose the best settlement option.
-If you are facing a sum of money for you rights, always make sure to speak to a knowledgeable lawyer about what your options are before accepting.
+This makes it possible for them to intelligently weight their options so that they can accurately choose the best settlement option.
+If you are facing a sum of money for your rights, always make sure to speak to a knowledgeable lawyer about what your options are before accepting.
 Otherwise, you might be shortchanging yourself!